mkt-market/cip-docs/docs/sdk.md

 # Retrieving Namespace, Bio and PFP.

-Easiest way to retrieve a user namepsace, brio and pfp data is to use the getNamespaceByAddress(), getBioByAddress(), getPfpByAddress() methods.
+Easiest way to retrieve a user namepsace, bio and pfp data is to use the getNamespaceByAddress(), getBioByAddress(), getPfpByAddress() methods.

 {% highlight jsx%}
 import React, { useState } from 'react';